-| Applies to | Screeners, Usability tests, and Media surveys |
+| Applies to | Screeners, usability tests, media surveys, and intercept studies |

-Sometimes, you might want to see how a screener or mission performs with actual participants before opening it to a larger group.
+Sometimes, you might want to see how a screener or study performs with actual participants before opening it to a larger group.
 Getting responses from only a few people can help gauge whether your questions are clear, whether responses are proving insightful, or whether you need to make any adjustments.
 Consider this a sort of “soft launch,” a way to perfect your research before receiving the bulk of your data.

 Once you’ve received one or two responses, you can then make modifications to your research, adjust your participant limit to match your target n-size, and publish your changes to new participants.